bugzmanov/nes_ebook/src/chapter_3.md

 NES CPU has 7 Registers:
 * Program Counter (*PC*) - holds the address for the next machine language instruction to be executed
 * Stack Pointer - Memory space [0x0100 ..
 0x1FF] is used for stack.
 The stack pointer holds the address of the top of that space.
-NES Stack (as all stacks) grows from top to bottom: when a byte got pushed to the stack - SP register decrements  and when an byte is retrieved from the stack - SP register increments
+NES Stack (as all stacks) grows from top to bottom: when a byte got pushed to the stack - SP register decrements  and when a byte is retrieved from the stack - SP register increments

-* Accumulator (*A*) - stores results of arithmetic, logic and memory access operations.
+* Accumulator (*A*) - stores results of arithmetic, logic, and memory access operations.
 Being used as an input parameter for some of the operations.

 * Index Register X (*X*) - used as an offset in specific memory addressing modes (more on this later).
 Can be used for auxiliary needs (holding temp values, being used as a counter, etc.)